rodrom/rodrom.github.io/source/_posts/virtualhost-guest-host-os.md

 date: 2024-08-09 11:00:00
 tags: [virtualization, web, network]
 categories: development
+excerpt: In this post, we are going to explore how to make accessible a website that we are developing in the host OS (Windows 10) from the guest OS (Debian 11 Bullseye).
 ---

-In this post, we are going to explore how to make accessible a website that we are developing in the host OS from the guest OS (Debian 11 Bullseye).
+In this post, we are going to explore how to make accessible a website that we are developing in the host OS (Windows 10) from the guest OS (Debian 11 Bullseye).

 ## Stack and Configuration